AndrewEllis93/Print-Tuning-Guide/README.md

 This is *not necessarily* an indicator that your flow or pressure advance are wrong, though they can impact it.

 *Some people have widely varying overlap settings.
 You will need to tune this for yourself.
-I am still figuring out why it varies between people.* \
-*The current theory is that it may be impacted by line width, but I have not yet tested this theory.*
+I am still figuring out why it varies between people.
+It may be impacted by line width, but I have not yet tested this theory.*

 **Simply increase "infill/perimeter overlap" (PS/SS) until satisfied.**